 In the simplest terms, biodiversity refers to the variety of life on Earth and is a combination of the words ‘biological’ and ‘diversity’.
 This includes every lifeform, be it plants, animals, fungi and even microorganisms like bacteria.
 The greater the variety of these lifeforms that live within a habitat or landscape, the more biodiverse that environment is.
-You can find a more detailed description of biodiversity here.

 Why should we care?